Gut Repair 101

 Wondering if gut testing is right for you?
 Call me with your questions.

-It’s about me helping you navigate the logistical or habit-related challenges that can get in the way.
+I’m here to answer questions that pop up along the way and to guide you through logistical or habit-related challenges that can get in the way.

 Next steps